 This paper proposes two LDP methods for trajectory collection in continuous spaces.
 The main insight is to decompose the $2$D continuous space into $1$D subspaces and design mechanisms for each subspace.
-Our mechanisms leverage the concept of piecewise-based mechanisms~\cite{DBLP:conf/icde/WangXYZHSS019,DBLP:conf/sigmod/Li0LLS20} for $1$D bounded numerical domains. \ Based on two different decompositions of the continuous space, we propose two methods, \oursd and \oursc. \oursd treats the continuous space as the composition of a direction space and a distance space.
-We design a novel direction perturbation mechanism to ensure LDP for the direction space.
-Combined with a redesigned piecewise-based mechanism on the distance space, \oursd ensures LDP for the continuous $2$D space. \oursc treats the continuous space as the Cartesian product of two distance spaces.
-Each location has a $2$D Cartesian coordinate representation, and \oursc perturbs these coordinates. \ Our methods can also be applied to discrete spaces by rounding the perturbed location to the nearest discrete points.
-Compared with existing methods based on the Exponential mechanism~\cite{DBLP:journals/pvldb/CunninghamCFS21,DBLP:journals/pvldb/Zhang000H23}, our methods are not affected by the number of locations in the location space and cost only $\Theta(1)$ time in each perturbation generation.
+Our mechanisms build on existing utility-optimized piecewise-based mechanisms~\cite{DBLP:journals/popets/ZhengMH25} for $1$D bounded numerical domains.\footnote{ Another category of LDP mechanisms for bounded numerical domains is truncated mechanisms (e.g. the truncated Laplace mechanism~\cite{DBLP:journals/tdp/000619, DBLP:journals/jpc/HolohanABA20}).
+While such mechanisms can be incorporated into \ours, they are more complex and typically less effective than piecewise-based mechanisms.
+Section~\ref{subsubsec:other_bounded_ldp} provides details, and Section~\ref{sec:evaluation} includes experimental comparisons. } \ Based on two different decompositions of the continuous space, we propose two methods: \oursd and \oursc.
+The method \oursd treats the continuous space as the composition of a direction space and a distance space.
+We exploit the direction information of trajectories and design a direction perturbation mechanism to ensure LDP for the direction space.
+Combined with a piecewise-based mechanism for the distance space, \oursd ensures LDP for the continuous $2$D space.
+The method \oursc treats the continuous space as the Cartesian product of two distance spaces.
+Each location is represented by a $2$D Cartesian coordinate, and \oursc perturbs these coordinates. \ Both methods guarantee LDP for the entire $2$D continuous space.
+They can also be applied to any discrete space embedded in the continuous domain by rounding perturbed locations to their nearest discrete points.
+Compared with existing methods based on the Exponential mechanism~\cite{DBLP:journals/pvldb/CunninghamCFS21,DBLP:journals/pvldb/Zhang000H23}, \ours is unaffected by the number of locations in the location space and require only $\Theta(1)$ time to generate each perturbed location.